dizyd/Writing-Manuscripts-in-R-Markdown-LaTeX-Papaja/README.md

-# Workshop: Writing Manuscripts in R with Markdown and Papaja
+# Workshop: Writing Manuscripts in R using LaTeX, R Markdown, and `papaja`

-This repository contains the materials for the workshop **Workshop: Writing Manuscripts in R with Markdown and Papaja**.
+This repository contains the materials for the workshop **Writing Manuscripts in R using LaTeX, R Markdown, and `papaja`**.

-The workshop consists of two parts:
+The workshop consists of three parts:

 - Introduction to $\LaTeX{}$
 - Introduction to `R Markdown`